exactly-once/Home/content/posts/model-checking-exactly-once.md

 {{< figure src="/posts/model-checking-state-space-example.png" title="CAN bus protocol model visualization." attr="https://www3.hhu.de/stups/prob/index.php/File:CANBus_sfdp.png">}}

 The first step in using TLA+ is to create a model of the system.
-By definition a model is a simplification, in our concrete case, a reduction necessary to make the verification feasible.
+By definition, a model is a simplification, in our concrete case, a reduction necessary to make the verification feasible.
 We need to express only the essential parts of our system, otherwise, the state space size (number of unique system states) will be too big for the checker to handle.
 As with any modeling activity figuring out what are the important parts is the tricky bit.

 We already touched on the subject in the introduction saying that distributed systems are mainly about concurrency and partial failures.
 Our goal is to verify that the system behaves as expected in the face of this reality.
-As a result, nondeterminism caused by the concurrency and possible failures are the key elements that should make it to the model.
+As a result, nondeterminism caused by concurrency and possible failures are the key elements that should make it to the model.

 Finally, a note of caution.
 To create a useful model one needs a thorough understanding of the system.
 It requires a good understanding of the communication middleware, storage systems, libraries, etc. to properly express their concurrency and failure characteristics.
 It might be tempting to start with the model but based on our experience we wouldn't recommend this route[^3].

 ### Modelling exactly-once

 We are not going to look at the specification line-by-line - we encourage all the readers to have a look at the [srouce code](https://github.com/exactly-once/model-checking/blob/master/exactly_once_none_atomic.tla) for the complete picture.
-We used PlusCal to create the model - a Pascal like language that get's transpiled to TLA+ by the toolbox.
-We think PlusCal  makes it easer to understand the logic of the algorithm - especially for the newcomers.
+We used PlusCal to create the model - a Pascal-like language that gets transpiled to TLA+ by the toolbox.
+We think PlusCal makes it easier to understand the logic of the algorithm - especially for the newcomers.

 [The specification](https://github.com/exactly-once/model-checking/blob/master/exactly_once_none_atomic.tla) models a system with the following attributes:

-* Business data store supports optimistic concurrency control on writes
+* Business datastore supports optimistic concurrency control on writes
-* There are no atomic writes between outbox storage and business data store
+* There are no atomic writes between outbox storage and business datastore
-* Message are picked from the queue and processed concurrently by the handlers
+* Message is picked from the queue and processed concurrently by the handlers
 * Logical messages are duplicated

-The main goal of the specification is to enable model checking that the system behaves in the exactly-once way.
+The main goal of the specification is to enable model checking that the system behaves in an exactly-once way.

 #### Scafolding

-We will start with the scafold for the specification, modelling input and output queues, business data storage, and message handlers.
+We will start with the scaffold for the specification, modeling input and output queues, business data storage, and message handlers.

 {{< highlight prolog "linenos=inline,hl_lines=,linenostart=1" >}}
 CONSTANTS MessageCount, DupCount, NULL